 menstruation.
 But men and some women slowly build up excess iron over the years.
 They

-may begin to feel joint and belly (abdominal) pain in their 20s or 30s.
-Heavy alcohol
+may begin to feel joint and belly pain in their 20s or 30s.
+Heavy alcohol use increases

-Iron poisoning occurs when a large amount of iron is taken in all at once.
+Iron poisoning happens when a large amount of iron is taken in all at once.
 This happens

 to children who accidentally take too many iron supplements.